unisonweb/unison/unison-src/transcripts/name-selection.output.md

 ```
 At this point, `a3` is conflicted for symbols `c` and `d`, so those are deprioritized.
 The original `a2` namespace has an unconflicted definition for `c` and `d`, but since there are multiple 'c's in scope,
-`long.name.but.shortest.suffixification` is chosen because its suffixified version has the fewest segments.
+`a2.c` is chosen because although the suffixified version has fewer segments, its fully-qualified name has the fewest segments.

 ```ucm
 .> view a b c d